greenw13636/Animal-Card-Complete/README.md

 Software Dependencies:

-All these files must be present in the same folder. card.html styles.css
+All these files must be present in the same folder: card.html styles.css
 Peety.jpg

+The zip folder has al the required contents to run the HTML.
 To run the project:

-Make sure all the above files are in the same folder.
+Make sure all the above files are in the same folder, or download the zip file and extract all files.
 Double click 'card.html" and it should show a picture of a bird with some facts and information about the type of bird it is.